 One side note: there was only one other time I split “Palmer’s Picks” into two parts: the examination of the mini-comics scene in issues 26 and 27.
 I think that one turned out a little bit better than this, but we’ll give it a closer look when the time comes.

 To keep things nice and tidy, I’ve decided to lump both of the original installments of this EC Comics profile from Wizard #11 and Wizard #12 into this one blog post.
-I actually had another piece of writing published in issue 12 aside from “Palmer’s Picks,” but that will get its own post following this one.
+I actually had another piece of writing published in issue 12 in addition to “Palmer’s Picks,” but that will get its own post following this one.

 Tom Palmer, Jr brings us a look at the hysteria of the EC horror and crime comics of the 1950s.